rocicorp/replicache/doc/setup.md

 }
 ```

+This creates a mutator named "createMessage".
+When invoked, the implementation is run within a transaction (`tx`) and it `put`s the new message into the local map.

 Now let's invoke the mutator when the user types a message.
 Replace the content of `onSubmit` so that it invokes the mutator:

 ```js